Sleep induction: Hot bath

 The daily sleep/wake cycle is linked to the daily body temperature cycle.
 For this reason, a hot bath which raises the core body temperature has been found to improve the duration and quality of sleep.
 A 30-minute soak in a bath of 40 C – which raises the core body temperature by one degree – is suitable for this purpose.

 A systematic review and meta-analysis of 17 different studies found that taking a warm bath or shower 1–2 hours before bedtime for as little as 10 minutes shortens the sleep onset time and improves sleep efficiency and subjective sleep quality and increases the amount of deep sleep.

 Sex

 Sexual intercourse, and specifically orgasm, may have an effect on the ability to fall asleep for some people.
 The period after orgasm (known as a refractory period) is often a time of increased relaxation, attributed to the release of the neurohormones oxytocin and prolactin.

 Yawning

-Yawning is commonly associated with imminent sleep, but it seems to be a measure to maintain arousal when sleepy and so prevents sleep rather than inducing it.
+Yawning is commonly associated with imminent sleep, but it seems to be a measure to maintain arousal when sleepy and so it actually prevents sleep rather than inducing it.
 Yawning may be a cue that the body is tired and ready for sleep, but deliberate attempts to yawn may have the opposite effect of sleep induction.